fweiss/jetta-can/CLUSTER.md

 ## Fluttering speedometer
 Trying to get the speedometer to hold a stady speed.

 - PGN 5A0+1A0 (either of them), but goes to zero after ~5 sec
 - PGN 5A0+1A0+DA0, steady for a few seconds at a time, flutters, goes to zero momentarily
 - without DA0, goes to zero after ~5 sec
 - moving 5A0 to 1 sec interval, smaller twiitches, but eventully zero

-## Buttons
-There are two buttons.
-The left one controls mode and the right one select.

-Mode 0
-Select toggles etween odometer and trip odometer
-Mode 1
-Set hours
-Mode 2
-Set minutes
-Mode 3
-Display time 1 and service miles
-Mode 4
-Display time 2 and service miles